 To view upcoming dates for the Basic Nursing course, individuals may go here to search for classes.
 From that link, individuals should select a campus that is most convenient for them (either Faribault or North Mankato).
 Once the intended campus is selected, individuals will be taken to a search screen.

-At the search screen, ensure the intended semester is selected (fall, spring, or summer).
-Then go to the “subject” category.
-Scroll down from the drop-down arrow and select “Health Core/NA (HCTC)" to view the Basic Nursing 101 courses offered.
+At the search screen, ensure that the intended semester is selected: Fall, Spring, or Summer.
+Then go to the “Subject” category.
+Scroll down from the drop-down arrow and select “Nursing-Nursing Assistant (HCTC)" to view the Basic Nursing 101 courses offered.
 Once the correct subject is selected, click on the “Search>” button.
 A selection oc class times and dates will be visiblet o choose from.

 Register for the Basic Nursing 101 (HCTC 1886) course: